yasinlester/Game-website-/README.md

 Use HTML5 Canvas for rendering the game
-Implement smooth paddle movement and ball physics Gradually increase ball speed after each point scored Use HTML5 and CSS3 for structure and styling of the website Implement form validation using JavaScript
+Implement smooth paddle movement and ball physics Gradually increase ball speed after each point scored Use HTML5 and CSS3 for the structure and styling of the website Implement form validation using JavaScript
-Store all user data and scores using HTML local storage in JSON format Keep code well-commented and maintain a clean, readable structure Avoid using external libraries or frameworks unless absolutely necessary
+Store all user data and scores using HTML local storage in JSON format Keep code well-commented and maintain a clean, readable structure Avoid using external libraries or frameworks unless necessary

 Notes for Submission